 Both CPUs exhibit very powerful performance, so it probably isn't worth upgrading from one to the other, as both are capable of running even the most demanding games at the highest settings (assuming they are accompanied by equivalently powerful GPUs).

 The has more threads than the .
 Both CPUs have one thread per physical core.
-The Quad Core has one thread per physical core, whereas the Quad Core uses hyperthreading, as it has 1 logical threads per physical core.
+The APU A10-7850K Quad-Core has one thread per physical core, whereas the Core i5-4670K 3.4GHz uses hyperthreading, as it has 1 logical threads per physical core.

 Multiple threads are useful for improving the performance of multi-threaded applications.
 Additional cores and their accompanying thread will always be beneficial for multi-threaded applications.
 Hyperthreading will be beneficial for applications optimized for it, but it may slow others down.
 For games, the number of threads is largely irrelevant, as long as you have at least 2 cores (preferably 4), and hyperthreading can sometimes even hit performance.